pacificw3a

 Frequently Asked Questions

-PSM specializes in chemical root control and robotic high-pressure obstruction removal.
-We use an herbicide foam to kill harmful tree roots that damage pipes and sewer lines, and a robotic, ultra-high pressure precision jet cutting system to remove concrete and other blockages.
+PSM specializes in chemical root control for sewer lines and robotic high-pressure obstruction removal in pipelines.
+We use a foaming herbicide to kill harmful tree roots that damage sewer pipes, and robotic, ultra-high pressure precision jet cutting to remove concrete and other obstructions.

-We primarily serve the Pacific coast, from Southern California to Washington State.
+We primarily serve municipalities and contractors across the Pacific Coast, from Southern California to Washington State.
 However, we take on projects across the entire country, from Los Angeles to New York City.

 The preferred root control product uses a combination of metam-sodium to kill roots and dichlobenil to prevent re-growth.
 This combination was tested by UC Davis to be most effective for sewer root control.